yguitton/training-material/topics/galaxy-interface/tutorials/onedata-byos/tutorial.md

      - onedata-getting-started

 questions:
-- How to use Onedata as a storage location for Galaxy datasets?
+- How to use Onedata as a Storage Location for Galaxy datasets?
 - What is the difference between Remote File Source and Storage Location?
 - What permissions are required for Onedata Storage Location?
 objectives:
-- Configure Onedata as a Storage Location for Galaxy datasets
+- Configure Onedata as a Storage Location for Galaxy datasets.
-- Learn how to manage Storage Location preferences
+- Learn how to manage Storage Location preferences.
-- Understand the requirements and implications of using Onedata storage
+- Understand the requirements and implications of using Onedata storage.
 key_points:
-- Storage Location stores Galaxy datasets directly in your Onedata space
+- Storage Location stores Galaxy datasets directly in your Onedata Space.
-- Write access to the Onedata space is required
+- Write access to the Onedata Space is required.
-- Storage Location is different from Remote File Source - it acts as an Object Store
+- Storage Location is different from Remote File Source - it acts as an Object Store.
-- You can use multiple Storage Locations and set preferences between them
+- You can use multiple Storage Locations and set preferences between them.
 ---

 FIXME Is there a better location for this tutorial than data upload?